AaryanPurohit/Netflix-EDA/README.md

 3. Top directors, actors, and genres.
 4. Average duration of movies and seasons of TV shows.
 5. Content added over the years, months, and weekdays.

+Explore this repository to uncover fascinating details about Netflix's content library!!!